The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Latent defect insurance (Average cost: $350–$600)

 A latent defect (or vice caché) is a hidden problem with a property that isn’t visible during a normal inspection and that significantly reduces the property value or use.
-Examples might include water infiltration behind walls, foundation cracks, electrical faults, or mold hidden in the structure.
+Examples might include water infiltration behind walls, foundation cracks, electrical faults, or mould hidden behind dry wall.

-In Quebec, the Civil Code gives buyers the right to take legal action against the seller if such a defect existed before the sale and the seller failed to disclose it.
+In Quebec, the Civil Code gives buyers the right to take legal action against the seller if such a defect existed before the sale and the seller failed to disclose it in their Sellers Declaration.
 However, these cases can be complex, stressful, and expensive often taking months or years to resolve.

 Latent defect insurance is an optional policy that helps protect you from the financial fallout of discovering a hidden issue after you move in.
 It can cover the cost of repairs or reimburse part of your loss if a serious defect is found and confirmed by an expert.